smarttdm/ebaas.github.io/_posts/2017-6-1-InstallSmartTDM.markdown

 ---
 layout: post
-title:  "How to install Smart TDM (out-of-the-box version)"
+title:  "How to install Smart TDM (OOTB version)"
 date:   2017-6-1
 ---

-<p class="intro"><span class="dropcap">I</span>n this post, you will find the instructions for installing the software, launching the application server, and log in using one of the demo accounts.
+<p class="intro"><span class="dropcap">I</span>n this post, you will find the instructions for installing the Smart TDM (out-of-the-box version), launching the application server, and log in using one of the demo accounts.
 If you ran into problems, please refer to "FAQ" page for possible solutions.</p>

 ## Installation Requirements